shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/client-hints-for-ssp-clients.md

 ---
 title: Client Hints for SSP Clients
-description: In this article, learn about the user-agent client hints API for SSP clients and its supported Open RTB for maximum performance and optimal device targeting.
+description: In this article, learn about the user-agent client hints API for SSP clients and the supported Open RTB for maximum performance and optimal device targeting.
 ---

 # Client hints for SSP clients